richrd77/EFCrud/README.md

 # EFCrud
-Basic CRUD Operations using EF Core in .NET Core Web api, same code can be used in any dotnet core project
+Basic CRUD Operations using EntityFramework Core in .NET Core Web api, same code can be used in any dotnet core project
+#EFCore #EntityFramework #crud